 - 1 cup cold water

-- 1/2 cup apple cider vinegar
+- ½ cup apple cider vinegar

 - 1 tbsp liquid smoke

+- Combine all of the dry ingredients for the rub, mix well.
 Wash and dry your ribs completely.
 Apply dry rub generously all over the top, bottom and sides of ribs.

-Preheat Oven: While the ribs are still cooking in the Instant Pot, preheat the oven to 475F.
+- Preheat Oven: While the ribs are still cooking in the Instant Pot, preheat the oven to 475F.

-Place ribs onto a cookie sheet covered with foil, brush on the BBQ sauce all over the ribs on all sides including the bones and finish in the oven uncovered.
+- Place ribs onto a cookie sheet covered with foil, brush on the BBQ sauce all over the ribs generously on all sides including the bones and finish in the oven uncovered.
 Place the ribs with the baking tray in the oven for 5-10 minutes.